-All jurisdictions in Fresno County are subject to a City/County Memorandum of Understanding (MOU), which establishes procedures for annexation of land to cities.
-To preserve agricultural land, the City/County MOU encourages urban development to take place within cities and unincorporated communities where urban services and facilities are available or planned to be made available.
+All jurisdictions in Fresno County are subject to a City/County Memorandum of Understanding (MOU), which establishes criteria for annexation of land to cities.
+The City/County MOU encourages urban development to take place within cities and unincorporated communities where urban services and facilities are available or planned to be made available to preserve agricultural land.
 The MOU standards for annexation require that a minimum of 25 percent of annexation areas have an approved tentative subdivision map or site plan, with the exception of annexations necessary to accommodate a City's RHNA.
-Additionally, an annexation for an area may be approved if the annexation is to fulfill the city's RHNA obligation which otherwise cannot be accommodated on lands currently within the city's incorporated boundary.
-While cities can take certain steps to "prezone" land in advance of annexation.
+While cities can take certain steps to "prezone" land in advance of annexation, the annexation of the land into city limits depends on private developers requesting an annexation.
 In cities that are mostly built out within their current city limits, the MOU may limit the cities' ability to accommodate future housing needs.

-The County of Fresno and cities within the county shall work together at least once during the planning period to review and revise, as deemed appropriate by all parties, the standards for annexation contained in the City/County MOU.
+The County of Fresno and cities within the County shall work together at least once during the planning period to review and revise, as deemed appropriate by all parties, the standards for annexation contained in the City/County MOU.

 Financing: General Fund Time Frame: Meet with the County by December 2026 to review the MOU standards, and update within a year if changes are needed.
-Implementation Responsibility: Planning Department Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.3, Policy 1.4
+Implementation Responsibility: Community Development Department Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.3, Policy 1.4